Random trees have height $O(\sqrt{n})$: Introduction

 Then there is a sub-binary degree sequence $\sequence{b}=(b_1,\ldots,b_{n^+})$ with $n_1(\sequence{b})\le n_1(\sequence{d})$, such that with $\randomtree_{\sequence{b}}\in_u \cT_{\sequence{b}}$, then $\height(\randomtree_{\dseq}) \preceq_{\mathrm{st}} \height(\randomtree_{\sequence{b}})$. \end{cor} \begin{proof} Suppose that $\dseq$ has at least one entry $d_k \ge 4$.
 Choose $j \in [n]$ with $d_j=0$.
 Then the degree sequence $\dseq'=(d_1',\ldots,d_n')$ given by

 has the same length as $\dseq$ and satisfies $n_1(\dseq') = n_1(\dseq)$.
 Moreover, by Theorem~\ref{thm.stochasticorder2}, $\height(\randomtree_{\dseq}) \preceq_{\mathrm{st}}\height(\randomtree_{\dseq'})$.
-We have reduced the number of vertices of degree $4$ while stochastically increasing the height, and without changing the number of vertices of degree $1$.
+We have reduced the total degree of vertices with degree at least $4$ while stochastically increasing the height, and without changing $n$ or the number of vertices of degree $1$.
 It follows that to prove the corollary we may restrict our attention to degree sequences corresponding to trees with maximum degree three.

 Next suppose that $\dseq$ has $n_3(\dseq) \ge 2$ and choose distinct $k,\ell \in [n]$ with $d_k=d_\ell=3$ and $j \in [n]$ with $d_j=0$.
 Then the sequence $\dseq'=(d_1,\ldots,d_n')$ given by

 has the same length as $\dseq$ and satisfies $n_1(\dseq') = n_1(\dseq)$ and has two fewer vertices of degree three, and two applications of Theorem~\ref{thm.stochasticorder2} give that $\height(\randomtree_{\dseq}) \preceq_{\mathrm{st}}\height(\randomtree_{\dseq'})$.
 This shows that we may restrict our attention to degree sequences corresponding to trees of maximum degree three and with at most one vertex of degree three.